AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_spoke_gateway.html.markdown

 * `ha_zone` - (Optional) HA Zone.
 Required only if enabling HA for GCP gateway.
 Setting to empty/unsetting will disable HA.
 Setting to a valid zone will create an HA gateway in the zone.
 Example: "us-west1-c".
 * `ha_insane_mode_az` (Optional) AZ of subnet being created for Insane Mode Spoke HA Gateway.
 Required for AWS/AWSGOV provider if `insane_mode` is enabled and `ha_subnet` is set.
 Example: AWS: "us-west-1a".
 * `ha_eip` - (Optional) Public IP address that you want to assign to the HA peering instance.
 If no value is given, a new EIP will automatically be allocated.
 Only available for AWS and GCP.
 * `ha_gw_size` - (Optional) HA Gateway Size.
 Mandatory if enabling HA.
-Example: "t2.micro".

 ### Insane Mode
 * `insane_mode` - (Optional) Enable [Insane Mode](https://docs.aviatrix.com/HowTos/insane_mode.html) for Spoke Gateway.
 Insane Mode gateway size has to be at least c5 (AWS) or Standard_D3_v2 (AZURE).
 If enabled, you must specify a valid /26 CIDR segment of the VPC to create a new subnet.
-Only supported for AWS and Azure.
+Only supported for AWS, GCP, Azure and AWSGOV.
 Valid values: true, false.
 * `insane_mode_az` - (Optional) AZ of subnet being created for Insane Mode Spoke Gateway.
 Required for AWS/AWSGOV provider if `insane_mode` is enabled.
 Example: AWS: "us-west-1a".

 ### SNAT/DNAT